kaban270790/next-redux-routing/README.md

 const startServer = async () => {
   const server = express();

   // 2.
-Call the express middleware and pass in the app server.use(expressRouterMiddleware(app));
+Call the express middleware and pass in the app and the express Router server.use(router.expressRouterMiddleware(app, express.Router));

   await app.prepare();